WaveELD/old/book/intro.md

 In contrast, Maxwell's equations in the Lorenz gauge provide a very appealing physical model of electromagnetism (EM), involving simple local wave propagation dynamics operating on the four-vector potential (we'll describe later exactly what this math means -- for the time being, just appreciate how incredibly simple this equation appears, and also appreciate that it describes a completely local interaction):

-- $
+$$

-`\partial_\mu \partial^\mu A^\mu = k_\mu J^\mu`
+\partial_\mu \partial^\mu A^\mu = k_\mu J^\mu
+$$

-$ In this physical model, EM waves naturally propagate at the speed of light, everything is automatically consistent with the constraints of special relativity, and it is again easy to imagine how autonomous physics can happen like this.
+In this physical model, EM waves naturally propagate at the speed of light, everything is automatically consistent with the constraints of special relativity, and it is again easy to imagine how autonomous physics can happen like this.

 Nevertheless, the reason that people still use Newton's gravitational equation instead of Einstein's equations, and prefer the Coulomb gauge over the Lorenz gauge, is that these frameworks are vastly simpler for calculating the kinds of experimental results people actually need in practical applications.
 Thus, it should be clear that both calculational tools and physical models play essential and complementary roles in the field, and should in no way be construed as mutually exclusive (even though people inevitably do).
 Even though physical models are often not convenient frameworks for calculation, they play a crucial role in grounding and constraining physical intuition, which should then inform the application of calculational tools.
 In particular, calculational tools often contain shortcuts and simplifications relative to the underlying physical model, and one can obtain nonsensical results if these are not appreciated (e.g., accidental violations of speed-of-light propagation in the Coulomb representation).